Hi-Harry/NextJs-InventoryManagement/README.md

 # NextJs-Inventory Management
+This project is deployed on AWS you can use this link to check the project (https://main.d3c853mkaah0qw.amplifyapp.com)

+---
 - **Developed a full-stack Inventory Management Dashboard** using **Next.js** for the frontend and **Node.js** with **Prisma ORM** for the backend, facilitating efficient inventory tracking and management.

 - **Implemented state management** with **Redux Toolkit** and **Redux Toolkit Query**, enhancing application performance and maintainability.